vemonet/nanopub-rs/lib/docs/docs/rust.md

 [![crates.io](https://img.shields.io/crates/v/nanopub.svg)](https://crates.io/crates/nanopub)

+The core component of this toolkit is written in Rust.

 You can use the Rust crate to easily sign, publish, or check a Nanopub.

 ## 🧩 Publish from existing RDF